 WHIP students have the opportunity to intern for the White House, Congressional offices and committees, various think-tanks, media and news outlets, national security agencies, lobbying firms, international trade organizations, or private sector companies.
-In addition, WHIP students interested in pursuing a career in teaching can elect to apprentice at select charter and private schools in the Washington, D.C. metropolitan area thanks to a special partnership with the College's Education Department.
+In addition, WHIP students interested in pursuing a career in teaching can elect to apprentice at select charter and private schools in the Washington, D.C., metropolitan area thanks to a special partnership with the College's education department.

 Hillsdale’s Kirby Center, which serves as a base for the program, includes classrooms, a library, a lecture hall.
 WHIP students take classes in the building, attend the Center's frequent lectures, take classes in the building, and meet with notable scholars, journalists, and policymakers during their semester in Washington.

 In addition to their internships or apprenticeships, WHIP students select two or three academic courses.
 Offerings in past semesters have included “American National Security Studies,” “The US and the World Since 1945,” and “Constitutional History of the United States.”

 WHIP students also participate in a variety of activities sponsored by the Kirby Center.
 Past classes have visited the Civil War battlefield at Antietam and George Washington's historic estate at Mount Vernon and toured the Pentagon and the FBI Headquarters.